 If you’re reading this, it means congratulations are in order.
 Not only have you successfully taken the MCAT, submitted your primary application (including a personal statement, letters of recommendation, etc.,) and submitted your secondary applications, but you’ve also conquered at least one of your medical school interviews—the final challenging step in the application process.
-That is, the final step before sending medical school interview thank you emails.
-But don’t worry, sending a thank you note isn’t quite as difficult as preparing for the MCAT.
+Or should we say, the final step before sending medical school interview thank you emails.

 In this post, we discuss the importance of sending medical school interview thank you emails, when to send them, who to email, and how to best craft your thank yous.
 It’s a minor detail in the application process, but when it comes to applying to medical school, no advantage is too small to overlook.

 Do You Need to Send Interview Thank You Emails?

 Depending on how early you submit your medical school application, you could begin to receive med school interview invitations as early as August, but interview invites typically start arriving in September and continue until the spring of the following year, concluding by April or May.

 If you receive an invitation to interview, do not wait to respond.
 Schedule your interviews as early as possible for your best chance of acceptance—but if you have the option, be sure to book your top choice schools more toward the middle of your interviews to familiarize yourself with the process and maximize your confidence.

 After your interview, it’s important to send an email or handwritten note thanking the interviewer for their time.
 Not only is this polite but sending a thank you email keeps you in the interviewer’s mind after the interview concludes.